Santo Andre Sao Paulo, Brazil Travel Guide

 Formal walking tours specific to Santo André are limited.
 Self-guided exploration of parks, Paço Municipal, and the heritageal commercial center is easily possible.

 Santo André does not feature many specialized transportation methods typically found in major tourist destinations.
-Tour buses, hop-on-hop-off services, boat taxis, water transportation, cable cars, or funiculars do not operate especially for Santo André.
+Tour buses, hop-on-hop-off services, boat taxis, water transportation, cable cars, or funiculars do not operate particularly for Santo André.

 Google Maps and Moovit provide live updates and route preparation for buses and trains.